andrewcooke/spokes/README.md

   [radial padding](#radial-padding).

-* Always start with a positive offset (any pattern can be "reversed" by changing the sign of all offsets - this is equivalent to lcaing the pattern anti-clockwise instead of clockwise).
+* Always start with a positive offset (any pattern can be "reversed" by changing the sign of all offsets - this is equivalent to lacing the pattern anti-clockwise instead of clockwise).

 * The above may still not exclude all duplications.
 So I also check